AveryChiu64/PlantaMaizeDiseaseDetection/README.md

 # Planta Maize Disease
-This project compares object detection models using Detectron2 on a dataset of corn for detecting Planta Maize disease
+This project compares multiple object detection models and uses them to detect symptoms of Northern Leaf Blight in maize

 # Installation
 Install the correct version of detectron2 based on your CUDA version